 Where Can I Get Training in Catamaran Sailing?

-In response to their rise in popularity, ASA developed a new course, 114: Cruising Catamaran.
+In response to their rise in popularity, ASA developed 114: Cruising Catamaran.
 This course is ideal for people who already have monohull cruising experience and want to translate that over to the catamaran.
 You’ll learn all the advantages and disadvantages of multihull sailing so that you’ll always be making an informed decision when considering which boat to charter or buy.
 You’ll also get the practical sailing skills you need to be confident and have a great time on your cat.
 Contact an ASA school near you to see if they offer ASA 114: Cruising Catamaran.